flaf/miscellaneous/puppet/modules/puppetserver/README.md

 server is `autonomous`.
 In the case of a `client` puppetserver, these parameters are completely ignored (and `puppetdb_pwd` can be let unset).

+The `puppetdb_certwhitelist` parameter allows to set (or not) the `certificate-whitelist` feature of puppetdb.
+The parameter must be an array of fqdns and only the nodes specified in this array can request the puppetdb server.
+The specific value `[]` (an empty array) is possible.
+In this case, the feature `certificate-whitelist` is not set at all and **all** puppet nodes can request the puppetdb server.
+The default value of this parameter is `[ $::fqdn ]`, ie only the puppetserver can request the puppetdb server.

 The `modules_versions` is a hash like above to force the installation of specific modules with a specific version